-A cheaper way is using the same welding filters found in a welding helmet.
+A cheaper way is using the same filters found in a welding helmet.
 You can use these filters for every camera type you have, including smartphones.

 Welding filters let less visible light go through, depending on their shade.
 They also block 100% of the ultraviolet (UV) and infrared (IR) light the arc creates.

-The electronic auto-darkening filters (ADF) are the most versatile since they allow you to select between shades between 4 and 14.
+The electronic auto-darkening filters (ADF) are the most versatile since they allow you to select shades between 4 and 14.

 Some ADFs offer a range between 9 and 14 which is not ideal for recording the arc.
 You may need a lower shade for low amperage recording.